NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_migration.rst

 Migration from framework v2.0
 =============================

-In this section we summarize issues to be aware of for developers familiar with the organization of version 2.0 of the framework.
+In this section we describe the major changes made from v2.0 to v3.0 of the framework that are relevant for POD developers.
+The scope of the framework has expanded in version 3.0, which required changes in the way the PODs and framework interact.
 New developers can skip this section, as the rest of this documentation is self-contained.

 Getting Started and Developer's Walkthrough
 -------------------------------------------